unsloppy

 Thriller

-Deadline pressure, reversals, and high-consequence decision chains.
+Deadline danger, reversals, and high-consequence decision chains.

 Young Adult